Dismembered body found in Lower East Side building: Sources

 LOWER EAST SIDE, Manhattan (WABC) -- Officials are investigating a suspicious death on the Lower East Side.

-Authorities responded to the scene at 365 East Houston St. just after 3:30 p.m.
+Authorities responded to the scene no the 7th floor at 365 East Houston St. just after 3:30 p.m.

 Sources tell Eyewitness News police have found a dismembered body inside the location.